Former Washington cheerleader believes owner Dan Snyder was behind Gruden email leak, pushes for transparency

 "I believe Dan Snyder leaked these emails," Coburn told Fox News.
 "I believe he’s trying to put all the blame on Bruce Allen.
 He sent over a dozen private investigators to my colleagues’ homes across the country … to show up on cheerleaders' doorstops and ask them what their relationship with Bruce Allen was."

+An attorney with a firm representing Snyder told Fox News in a statement Tuesday that any claim that he, or anyone within the organization, was behind the media leaks was "categorically false."

-"I do," she said when asked again if she felt confident that Snyder was behind the leaks.
+However, Coburn said she felt confident that Snyder was behind the leaks.
 "I feel like he’s trying to pin everything on Bruce, right, and place all the blame for all of the bad culture on him, which just isn’t true."

 CLICK HERE FOR MORE SPORTS COVERAGE ON FOXNEWS.COM